statz-project/docs/tutorials/dataset-helpers.md

 - `encode` skips factor encoding when you want to store raw strings unchanged.
 - `includeBaseVariant` and `baseVariantLabel` let you control whether the column seeds an "Original" variant automatically.
 - `col_vars` appends additional variants when you already have derived columns ready to store.
+ - `decodeColumn(column)` reverses the process when you need the raw array again.
+It accepts either a base column or any variant, reusing `raw_values` when present and otherwise decoding from the factor payload.

 ## Read values from the parsed database